 According to Chinese myth, before the world began there was chaos shaped like a hen’s egg.
 The huge Pan Gu separated this egg into Yin and Yang.
 Yin formed the earth, Yang formed the sky.
 Yin stood for all the female, wet, dark things of nature, while Yang stood for all the male, dry and bright things.
 There could be no perfect happiness till there was a balance between Yin and Yang.

 Wuji is the uncreated, the primordial, limitless void, the possibility for the created and Taiji is the created, Yang and Yin, heaven and earth.
+From the interaction between Yin and Yang emanates the soul of man, binding Heaven and Earth together.

 The description of Tao (from“About the Tao”):